Bluerov2/MASTER/README.md

 $ roslaunch sonar_mapping sim.launch
 ```

-To launch a rosbag of the real sonar in a squared tank :
+To launch a rosbag of the real sonar in a square tank :

 ```
 $ roslaunch sonar_mapping bag.launch